-One of my favourite solos to teach my guitar students here in Vancouver is Tommy Iommi's solo in "Paranoid" by Black Sabbath.
+One of my favourite solos to teach my guitar students here in Vancouver is Tony Iommi's solo in "Paranoid" by Black Sabbath.
 It's a great solo to teach because it keeps mostly within two easy E minor pentatonic scale shapes.
 There are few notes outside these scales so it's easy for intermediate guitar lessons as the student can understand how the solo was constructed.

 However, the tempo is fast.
 Many students are unable to play the solo at tempo, which is about 163 beats per minute.
 But that doesn't matter.
 There's still so much to learn from the solo.

 I've made a tempo-graduated jam track for my students to practice the solo.
 Each time the track comes around again, the tempo goes up.
 It starts at a moderate 135 BPM, then gradually gets up to the original 163 BPM.
 There is also a complete video lesson if you prefer to learn that way.